Bracket relations for relativity groups: Introduction

 The basic one-parameter subgroups of space and time translations, rotations, and Galilei or Lorentz transformations are the most familiar parts of the Galilei and Poincar\'e groups.
 The bracket relations of their generators show how these ten one-parameter subgroups fit together in the larger groups.
 For the Galilei or Poincar\'e group, a bracket of two of the ten generators of the basic one-parameter subgroups never contains a linear combination of more than one of these generators; if it is not zero or a constant, it is just plus or minus one of the ten generators.
 Derivations of bracket relations in quantum mechanics most often use products of three transformations, with the last the inverse of the first and the middle one infinitesimal.
 Then the product rule shows how the generators are transformed, and that shows what the bracket relations are.
 This can be done beautifully,\cite{weinberg95} but seeing what comes from the product rule requires identification of generators for more than the ten basic one-parameter subgroups.
 Here we use products of four transformations, with the third the inverse of the first and the fourth the inverse of the second.\cite{meLinearOperators,vanderWaerden74} This pulls out the bracket directly and gives just the one of the ten generators, or the minus one or none, that is the answer.
 There is no intermediate step that requires identification of another generator.

 The procedure here is made simpler than the closest quantum parallel \cite{meLinearOperators} by understanding that, although results are obtained in second order, each step needs to be carried only to first order.
 This allows simple three-vector calculations.
-In particular, three-dimensional matrices are not needed for rotations or rotation generators.
-These simplifications could also be made in quantum mechanics.
+In particular, in Section V.B, matrices are not needed for rotations or rotation generators.
+These simplifications can be made in quantum mechanics as well as in classical mechanics.